 Certain types of employment often provide accommodation as part of the remuneration package.
-Such accommodation is called “service occupancy” or sometimes “tied accommodation”.
 In law, it is either a residential licence with terms tied to the employment contract or a residential lease agreement.

-This service occupancy agreement creates a licence.
+This agreement creates a licence.
 It provides for the full protection of the employer-licensor.

-The advantage of creating a residential licence is simple: with a service occupancy agreement, the right to occupy terminates when the employment ends; however, if you let property under a tenancy agreement instead, then you may find it difficult to end the tenancy and obtain vacant possession when employment ends.
+The advantage of creating a residential licence is simple: with this agreement, the right to occupy terminates when the employment ends; however, if you let property under a lease instead, then you may find it difficult to end the tenancy and obtain vacant possession when employment ends.

-This service occupancy agreement enables you to obtain possession when the employment ends.
+This agreement enables you to obtain possession when the employment ends.

-The law relating to this service occupancy agreement
+The law relating to this employee accomodation agreement

 The default status of an arrangement whereby you provide accommodation for an employee is that he is your tenant under tenancy agreement.

 If you do not have a written tenancy agreement, you don’t have control over property (even after his employment ends).
-So, if you want to retain control of your property, you have to use either a formal tenancy agreement or arrange the deal in such a way that it really is a service occupancy agreement.
+So, if you want to retain control of your property, you have to use either a formal tenancy agreement or arrange the deal in such a way that it really is a simple license agreement.
 Just using an agreement with that title is a non-starter.